Homotopy Theory of linear coalgebras: Model structure on complete algebras

 \end{lemma}

-\begin{proof} Notice first that all the $\mathcal{Q}$-algebras occurring in the above diagram are complete.
-Indeed for any $n$, the $\mathcal{Q}$-algebras $\Lambda/\mathcal I^n \Lambda$ and $\Lambda/(\mathcal I^n\Lambda + \mathcal K)$ are nilpotent.
-Moreover $\Lambda/(\mathcal I^n\Lambda \cap \mathcal K)$ is obtained as the fibre product
+\begin{proof} Notice first that all the $\coperad$-algebras occurring in the above diagram are complete.
+Indeed for any $n$, the $\coperad$-algebras $\Lambda/\ideal n \Lambda$ and $\Lambda/(\ideal n \Lambda + \idealk)$ are nilpotent.
+Moreover $\Lambda/(\ideal n \Lambda \cap \idealk)$ is obtained as the fibre product

-Finally a fibre product of complete $\mathcal{Q}$-algebras is again complete, since by \cref{thm:la_categorie_des_algebres_completes_est_reflexive} the category of complete $\mathcal Q$-algebras is a reflective subcategory of the category of $\mathcal Q$-algebras.
-In parallel, for $n \geq p$, we have the following equivalence
+Finally a fibre product of complete $\coperad$-algebras is again complete, since the category of complete $\coperad$-algebras is a reflective localisation of the category of $\coperad$-algebras ~[\ref{thm:la_categorie_des_algebres_completes_est_reflexive}].
+In parallel, for $n \geq p$, we have the equivalence

 which leads us, by limit switch, to the following computation:

 \end{proof}